openshift/enhancements/enhancements/management-workload-partitioning.md

   necessary.
 * Have the cpuset configured on `runtime_class` level instead of top-level config
-* Have the cpuset configured as the value of `io.openshift.management` instead of hard coded
+* Have the cpuset configured as the value of the annotation instead of hard coded
   * This option is not optimal because it requires multiple locations where the cpuset has to be configured (in the admission controller